 Setting up an efficient study can help you save time and allow you to get the most out of screening and optimization experiments during method development.
+Also, good planning and relevant experiments are making the data evaluation more rigid, so that the outcome is not only generated by chance, but will result in more robust processes and predictable outcomes.

 How to get the most value out of your experiments